nehiljain/data-analysis-projects/cardiovascular-disease-india/README.md

 1) Which disease is the major cause of deaths in India?
 2) What is the correlation with each disease and age groups?
 3) What is the relationship of the death of genders with the diseases?
+4) Major cause in each age group and gender combina†ons
+5) Show the zeros in the death tolls.